cloud-gov/cg-site/content/docs/ops/continuous-monitoring.md

 ## Appendix: Significant change rubric

 We follow this rubric for changes before they are deployed to production.
 This is part of the [Security Impact Analysis step of our Feature Lifecycle](https://github.com/18F/cg-product/blob/master/FeatureLifecycle.md).
+This rubric supports controls including CA-6 (c), CM-2 (1), and RA-3.

 ### When no discussion or SCR (Significant Change Request) is needed for a change